plutov/packagemain/07-cr-namebeta/README.md

 #### main.go

-Move this code to utils.go:
+Move this code to utils.go as same code we have there.

 ```
 if len(os.Args) == 1 {